 - have had low magnesium levels

 - are pregnant or plan to become pregnant

 - are breastfeeding

-Always tell your doctor about all the drugs, herbs, and vitamins you’re taking.
-Both medications can interact with other medications you might be taking.
+Always tell your doctor about all the drugs, herbs, and vitamins you take.
+Prilosec and Nexium can interact with other medications you might be taking.

-These drugs should not be taken with either medication:
+These drugs should not be taken with either Nexium or Prilosec:

-Below are some of the drugs that may interact with either medication, but you may still be able to take them.
-Tell your doctor if you taking any of these drugs:
+Other drugs can interact with Nexium or Prilosec, but may still be taken with either drug.
+Tell your doctor if you take any of these drugs:

 Generally, you can choose the PPI that’s readily available and costs less.
-But keep in mind that PPIs treat the symptoms of GERD and other disorders — they don’t treat the cause.
-Lifestyle factors, such as weight management, avoiding big meals right before sleep and quitting tobacco use, should be your first steps in controlling GERD and heartburn.
+But keep in mind that PPIs treat only the symptoms of GERD and other disorders.
+They don’t treat the cause.
+Lifestyle changes should be your first steps in controlling GERD and heartburn.
+Try weight management, avoiding big meals right before sleep, and quitting or refraining from tobacco use.